 The one thing EVERY family brings into the labor room is a little (or a lot) of anxiety.
 Such a big day.
 So many pieces that need to fall into place.
 So many unknowns.
 I can tell you that your labor nurse is your life preserver.
 She wants to explain things and help you on this special journey.
 I have a whole post dedicated to JUST pregnancy fears.
 There’s a lot to take into your heart and hopefully, this puts your mind at ease a bit.

-Of course, labor isn’t the only reason you’d want to call your doctor.
+Of course, labor isn’t the only reason you’d want to call your doctor’s office.
 There are many other reasons you’d want to call your doctor.
+And yes, we talk ALL about how to call your doctor (or get in touch with someone) after office hours — because that part can be very stressful.